VenkatRohith/group-chat/README.md

   - Change current directory to **frontend** (`cd .\frontend\` or `cd frontend`)
   - `npm i` - installing dependant modules
   - `npm start` - starting the frontend server
+- For functional testing
+  - prerequisite is to have **python3**
+  - Once python3 is installed, need to install requests & pytest library if not installed
+  - `pip3 install -U requests pytest pytest-html`